mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 ## Local

-A Local represents all the information about the local endpoint necessary to establish an Association or a Listener: interface, port, and transport protocol stack information, and, per {{I-D.pauly-taps-transport-security}}, cryptographic identities (certificates and associated private keys) bound to this endpoint.
+A Local represents all the information about the local endpoint necessary to establish an Association or a Listener.
+It encapsulates the Provisioning Domain (PvD) of a single interface in the multiple provisioning domain architecture
+{{RFC7556}}, and adds information about the service endpoint (transport protocol port), and, per {{I-D.pauly-taps-transport-security}}, cryptographic identities (certificates and associated private keys) bound to this endpoint.

 ## Policy Context {#PolicyContext}